rust-lang/rfcs/text/0000-black-box.md

 optimizations.

-This property makes `black_box` useful for writing code in which certain optimizations are not desired.
-However, disabling optimizations is not guaranteed, which means that `black_box` is not a solution for programs that rely on certain optimizations being disabled for correctness, like, for example, constant time code.
+This property makes `black_box` useful for writing code in which certain optimizations are not desired, but too unreliable when disabling these optimizations is required for correctness.

 ### Example 1 - basics